-Spot gasoline and diesel fuel weakened on the U.S. East Coast today after Phillips 66 (PSX) reported emissions associated with an equipment startup at the Bayway refinery in New Jersey.
+Spot gasoline and diesel fuel weakened on the U.S. East Coast today after Phillips 66 (PSX:US) reported emissions associated with an equipment startup at the Bayway refinery in New Jersey.

 The 238,000-barrel-a-day Bayway plant, the largest single refinery in the New York Harbor region, flared more than 500 pounds of sulfur dioxide yesterday, according to filings with regulators.
 The unit was undergoing repairs and maintenance following Hurricane Sandy, which went ashore in New Jersey, leaving Bayway partially flooded and without power.